Radiation therapy

 External beam radiation therapy

-High dose rate (HDR) brachytherapy
+High-dose rate (HDR) brachytherapy

-Image-guided radiation therapy
+Image-guided radiation therapy (IGRT)

 This form of external radiation treatment allows your radiation oncologist to adjust your position or the radiation as needed.
 By doing so, we ensure the beams are focused on your tumor and that exposure to your healthy tissue is limited.